beetbox/beets/docs/reference/config.rst

 ``import_move``
     Either ``yes`` or ``no``, indicating whether to **move** files into the library directory when using ``beet import``.
-This is like the ``import_copy`` option but keeps only one copy of the imported file.
-(This can be risky—it's a good idea to keep a backup in case beets doesn't do what you expect with your files.)
     Defaults to ``no``.

+    The effect is similar to the ``import_copy`` option but you end up with only one copy of the imported file. ("Moving" works even across filesystems; if necessary, beets will copy and then delete when a simple rename is impossible.)
+Moving files can be risky—it's a good idea to keep a backup in case beets doesn't do what you expect with your files.

     This option *overrides* ``import_copy``, so enabling it will always move (and not copy) files.